brian-osullivan/tea-review-site/src/posts/best-peppermint-teas.md

 ---
 title: 'Our pick of the best peppermint teas 2022'
 description: Our pick of the best peppermint teas in 2022.
 We review peppermint teas of all types, bagged, loose-leaf, blends and more.
+The mint leaves are a great source of antioxidants.
+They also provide a nice balance of caffeine and essences.
 author: Andrew Warner
 date: 2022-03-29
 category: how-to